Operations Research Among Key Populations in Ghana

-With our collaborators at KNUST, the CGHD team is conducting nine in-depth qualitative studies.
+With our collaborators at KNUST, the CGHD team conducted nine in-depth qualitative studies.
+Click on the study description below to view the final report:

 - Girls and adolescents involved in sex work